 Mind the details

 Airline rules are important, and may be tougher than those of the country to which you’re travelling.
 It especially concerns the maximum weight of ammunition allowed on board.
 Get the latest regulations from the airline you intend to travel before booking tickets and applying for the permit.
-It may be better to use a slightly more expensive and/or convenient, but more gun-friendly carrier or route.
-There are persistent rumors that some staff of European airports deliberately misplace or damage hunting guns.
+It may be better to use a slightly more expensive and/or convenient, but more gun-friendly carrier or choose the most direct route to your destination.
+There are persistent rumours that some staff of European airports deliberately misplace or damage hunting guns.
 Travelling to Africa often involves complicated logistics, with some of your flights actually handled by different airlines – make sure to find out the rules for each of them.
+It is important to check this detail with whichever carrier you decide to fly.
 It is equally important to contact your airline again before the flight, and let them know you’ll be travelling with a firearm.

 Paperwork for leaving the country

 Most countries require special permits for their citizens to cross the border with firearms and return.
 A permit that allows you to keep and bear a particular weapon within the country is usually not considered sufficient to take the weapon, cross the border, and return.
 This applies even to the otherwise barely noticeable borders within the European Union, to say nothing of travelling to Africa.
 Generally, you are going to need to obtain a ceparate permit.
 Relevant rules differ from country to country, and we have space here only for the nation that the majority of hunting tourists come from: the USA.